jimbike/sfdc-random-name-generator/README.md

 ## Support & License

 Feel free to use this in any way that you would like.
-If you need help or wish to suggest changes of features, feel free to tweet [@RogerMitchell](https://www.twitter.com/rogermitchell) or add an issue to the repo.
+If you need help or wish to suggest changes of features, feel free to  add an issue to the repo.